Cadasta/cadasta-docs/en/09-XLSForms.md

 * Add a new row, and give it a `list_name` of `l_acquired_how`.
 * Add a new name and label.

-In the example below, a new category for the dropdown \("Unknown"\) has been added to the questionnaire.
+In the example below, a new category for the dropdown \("Unknown"\) has been added to the Cadasta Form.

 ![](/assets/land-acquision-new-row.png)

-Once that questionnaire is saved and loaded into the project, the new "Unknown" option will appear in the dropdown under, "How was this location acquired?"
+Once that form is saved and loaded into the project, the new "Unknown" option will appear in the dropdown under, "How was this location acquired?"

 ![](/assets/standard-new-field.png)

-#### GeoTrace, GeoShape and GeoPoint {#geo}

-In your location data collection, you may choose to collect point, line, or polygon data.
-In both the standard and minimum questionnaires, you have the option to choose one of these using `geopoint`, `geotrace`, or `geoshape`.

-* `geotrace` records a line of two or more GPS coordinates.
-It's also the default setting of both the minimum and standard questionnaires.
-With `geotrace`, location pins are added based on the user's GPS coordinates.

-* `geoshape` records a polygon made of multiple GPS coordinates, which are drawn on-screen.

-* `geopoint` collects single points of data based on the user's GPS coordinates.

-To change what data type you're collecting, modify cell A11 on either your standard or minimum questionnaire.

 ##### Attachment of Multiple Resources

+// David, does this still apply to forms?

 If you need to attach multiple resources during your data collection in the field, you can do so using two special codes: